Skip to content

 Testing

 Stateit stores are plain objects — no special test utilities needed.
-Create a fresh store in beforeEach and freeze() it in afterEach.
+Create a fresh store in beforeEach and dispose any active effects in afterEach.

 ts